A pandemic Christmas: Churches shut, borders complicated

 In Paris, members of Notre Dame Cathedral's choir, wearing hard hats and protective suits — not against COVID-19 but for construction conditions in the medieval landmark ravaged by fire in 2019 — sang inside the church for the first time since the blaze.

 In a special Christmas Eve concert, accompanied by an acclaimed cellist and a rented organ, the socially distanced singers performed beneath the cathedral’s stained-glass windows amid the darkened church, which is transitioning from being a hazardous clean-up operation to becoming a massive reconstruction site.
-The public was not allowed in and isn’t expected to see the interior of Notre Dame until at least 2024.
+The public isn’t expected to see the interior of Notre Dame until at least 2024.

-In Rome, partial lockdown measures were keeping the faithful from gathering in St. Peter's Square, where in past years tens of thousands would receive a papal blessing and hear the pope's traditional Christmas Day message.
-But they wouldn't have been able to see Pope Francis anyway this year.
-In response to a virus resurgence in Italy, the pontiff wasn't appearing on the central balcony of St. Peter's Basilica this Christmas but opted to deliver his annual address on world issues from inside the Apostolic Palace.
+Others struggled with the virus travel restrictions that kept them from visiting family or friends for the holidays.

 “The solitude gets to me these days.
 I often feel depressed,” said Alvaro Puig, an 81-year-old in Spain who spent Christmas Eve eating dinner alone with his pet rabbit.
-“These holidays, instead of making me happy, make me sad.
-I hate them."
+“These holidays, instead of making me happy, make me sad."

 AP correspondents contributed to this report from around the globe.